-- Children should experience writing in a range of fiction and non-fiction genres during each year group. - Writing opportunities are frequent to develop stamina and technique. - Three pieces of assessed (independent) writing are completed per term. - Assessed writes will have learning objectives for the year group stuck below, with objectives evidenced in the writing highlighted. - At least one piece of assessed writing per term will be narrative writing. - Children in Years 2-4 are given half-termly opportunities to complete spellings as dictation sentences. - Handwriting appropriate to the year group of the child (outlined in the National Curriculum) is encouraged in all written work. - Handwriting practice is completed in handwriting books and learning journeys as appropriate to current learning. - No-Nonsense spelling practice is completed in No-Nonsense spelling books (Years 2-4) - Spelling tests are completed weekly in KS2, in spelling test books. - All classes have an English working wall showing the journey of skill progression to a piece of assessed writing.
+- Children should experience writing in a range of fiction and non-fiction genres during each year group. - Writing opportunities are frequent to develop stamina and technique. - Three pieces of assessed (independent) writing are completed per half term. - Assessed writes will have a sticker of learning objectives at the top, evidence of which will be highlighted in the writing. - Successfully shown assessed write criteria should be recorded on objective sheets in the front of learning journeys. - At least one piece of assessed writing per term will be story writing. - Children in Years 2-4 are given half-termly opportunities to complete spellings as dictation sentences. - One piece of English work per week should have a lightbulb stamp for children to consolidate or extend their learning. - Handwriting appropriate to the year group of the child (outlined in the National Curriculum) is encouraged in all written work. - Handwriting practice is completed in handwriting books. - No-Nonsense spelling practice is completed in No-Nonsense spelling books (Years 2-4) - Spelling tests are completed weekly in KS2, in spelling test books. - Have-a-go spelling sheets are stuck in the back of all learning journeys (Year 2 4) - All classes have an English working wall showing the journey of skill progression to a piece of assessed writing.